Abdullah111Faisal/Hemo-Bank/Features and Requirements.md

  The admin can search, sort, add, update or delete any records related to donors and hospitals and blood inventory as well as blood bags.

  ### 5. Request blood
- The hospital can request for specific blood group blood bags by placing a request through the system.
+ The hospital can request for specific blood group blood bags by placing a request through the application.

  ### 6. Booking blood donation appointment
  The system provides facilities for the eligible donor to choose blood donation date, time and method.